mklomp/mirte_gazebo/README.md

 apt install ros-noetic-ros-control ros-noetic-ros-controllers

-Requires https://github.com/SyrianSpock/realsense_gazebo_plugin to be downloaded and built
+Requires https://github.com/SyrianSpock/realsense_gazebo_plugin to be downloaded and built if you want an actual realsense. realsense-depth uses a simple depth-camera without the realsense extras.

 ## running: